Noelle Deleon is an Interdisciplinary Artist residing in Houston,Texas.

 IN February 2021, she was named a “Leader of The New School” by The Marsha P. Johnson Institute for her work honoring black trans women in the ballroom community.

-In 2022, she completed her work as a fellow with The Crystal La’Beija Organizing Fellowship (2022) receiving support and mentorship in community organizing, and as a n artist with the Southern Arts Collective Impact Cohort (2022) for queer artists in the community.
+In 2022, she completed her work as a fellow with The Crystal La’Beija Organizing Fellowship, receiving support and mentorship in community organizing, and as an artist with the Southern arts Collective Impact Cohort for queer artists in the community.

-Noelle’s work has been showcased with The NYU Hemispheric Institute, The University of Oklahoma, THEM Magazine, LA Times and various media outlets worldwide.
+Noelle’s work has been showcased with The NYU Hemispheric Institute, The University of Oklahoma, THEM Magazine, LA Times and ACADEMIC & ARTISTIC institutions worldwide.